Policy No: 2046 Responsible Office: Human Resources Last Review Date: 11/11/2022 Next Required Review: 11/11/2027

-The Layoff and Recall Policy applies to all University Divisions as well as regular staff employees.
+The Layoff and Recall Policy applies to employees of all University Divisions, including USA Health.

-Externally Funded Position: A position funded externally by sources other than a grant, with a defined project scope and timeline.
+Externally Funded Position: A position funded externally by sources other than a grant or contract, with a defined project scope and timeline.

 FTE (Full-Time Equivalent): The percentage of a full-time position routinely worked.

-Grant Funded Position: A position that is funded by a grant.
+Grant/Contract Funded Position: A position that is funded by a grant or contract.

 Layoff: A separation of employment due, but not limited to, the abolishment of a position or positions necessitated by a shortage of funds, lack of work or a material change in the duties of the position, or an organizational change in a department or division.